y-lapeyre/Shamrock/doc/shamrock-doc/src/devdoc/tree_usage.md

     using vec = sycl::vec<flt, 3>;
     public:

+    // Information for the criterion
     RadixTree<u_morton, vec, 3> &tree;
     sycl::buffer<vec> &positions;
     u32 part_count;
     flt Rpart;

-    class Access {
+    // Information for the criterion that will be accessed by the GPU class Access {
         public: